 ?icon.
 Clicking on this will open a browser window with documentation for that specific rule from the Assistant’s developer.

 - Each issue lists the layers that relate to it.
 When you hover over a layer, you’ll see a

 →icon.
 Clicking on this will take you directly to that layer on your Canvas.
 You can also Control-click on any layer in the list and choose Reveal to find it on the Canvas.

 Sometimes, the rule an Assistant is checking against might not be helpful.
 Or you might be working on rough ideas and want to silence some unnecessary Assistants notifications.
 In these cases, you can ignore issues on specific layers — or even your whole document.

-To ignore an issue for a specific layer, open the Assistants results window by clicking on the toolbar item, then Control-click on the layer listed under the issue you want to ignore.
+To ignore an issue for a specific layer, open the Assistants results window by clicking on , then Control-click on the layer listed under the issue you want to ignore.
 In the contextual menu that appears, choose Ignore.

 To ignore an issue for an entire document, Control-click on the issue’s description in the results window and choose Ignore Rule for Document.

 When you ignore an issue, either for a specific layer or the entire document, that result will be hidden from the list.
-To view that result again, click on the cog icon in the top-right of the window and choose Show Ignored Issues.
+To view that result again, click on in the top-right of the window and choose Show Ignored Issues.